 Semiconductors and integrated circuit devices are discussed.
-Emphasis is placed on troubleshooting of audio and RF amplifier circuits, push pull amplifiers, discrete components, operational amplifiers, and basic digital circuits.
-An AM/FM radio is built.
-Other electronic projects are constructed in addition to creating a printed circuit board.
+Emphasis is placed on troubleshooting of more complex electronic circuits, push pull amplifiers, discrete components, operational amplifiers, and basic digital circuits.
+An introduction to programming micro-controllers and various types of sensors is also introduced.
+Prerequisite: Successful completion of all first semester SCADA classes or equivalent.